jluebbe/DistroKit/doc/hardware.rst

   However, if you are targeting a RPi 1, we will be happy to merge your patches anyways.

-The rpi platform has support for the Raspberry Pi 1, which is based on the Broadcom BCM2835 SoC (ARMv6):
+The rpi platform has support for the Raspberry Pi 1 and Raspberry Pi Zero W, which is based on the Broadcom BCM2835 SoC (ARMv6):

 .. toctree::
    :maxdepth: 1